-Many followed Jesus in Galilee as he began his ministry, but a growing number found him hard to understand, Mark’s Gospel indicates.
+Many flocked to Jesus as his ministry began, but a growing number found him hard to understand.
+That’s what Mark’s Gospel indicates in our lectionary readings this week.

-Scribes come from Jerusalem and say he has a demon, the Pharisees begin to plot with the Herodians, the followers of Herod Antipas, about putting him to death.
+Scribes from Jerusalem say he has a demon, the Pharisees begin to plot with the Herodians, the followers of Herod Antipas, about putting him to death.
 (Wednesday) When they hear about him in Nazareth, his relatives say, “No, he doesn’t have a demon.
-He may be out of his mind,” and they come to bring him home.
+He may be out of his mind,” They come to bring him home.
 (Saturday.
 2nd week)

-Besides the leading elite and people from his hometown, ordinary people begin to distance themselves too.
-They may be the people in Mark’s Gospel, (Monday) who question him “Why do the disciples of John and the disciples of the Pharisees fast, but your disciples do not fast?”
-(Mark 2, 18-22) Not only Jewish leaders and scholars, not only his own family and his hometown, but ordinary people of Galilee find him too much for them.
+Besides leaders and people from his hometown, ordinary people begin to distance themselves too.
+They may be people we hear in Mark’s Gospel, (Monday) who question him “Why do the disciples of John and the disciples of the Pharisees fast, but your disciples do not fast?”
+(Mark 2, 18-22) Jewish leaders, his own family and ordinary people of Galilee found his message, especially his message of the Cross, hard to understand.

-Commentators describe Mark’s gospel as a Passion Narrative with a prelude.
-In other words, Mark’s early stories predict the story of his Passion, Death and Resurrection.
-Jesus dies alone, forsaken by many ordinary people who flocked to him at first.
+Commentators see Mark’s gospel as a Passion Narrative with a prelude.
+Mark’s early stories predict the Passion of Jesus who will die alone, forsaken by many who flocked to him at first.
 Forsaken even by his friends.

 To listen to the audio for today’s homily, select the file below: